-The Importance of Hydration, Rehydration and Water Consumption
+The Importance of Rehydration

 Often underestimated, staying hydrated is one of those simple rules, that deserves to be highlighted, for too often its importance gets lost in the shuffle of supplements and lifting techniques.
 It is also important to know when is the best time to drink water.
 Most of us probably have gone through our lives thinking, anytime is a good time to drink water.
 Afterall, it doesn’t contain any calories, and the consensus is that people don’t drink enough water as a whole.